linux-surface/iptsd/README.md

 $ sudo dnf install inih inih-devel
 $ sudo zypper install libinih0 libinih-devel
 ```

+If libinih is not found on your system, a copy will be downloaded and included
+automatically.

 Use meson and ninja to build iptsd, and then run it with sudo.